 We have developed four models for secure remote database access, and presented a class of problems and solutions for these models.
 For some problems, such as SSO/Approx/Squ and SSCO/Approx/Squ problems, our solutions are practical, and they only need O(n) and $O(n^2)$ communication cost, respectively; while for PIM/Approx and PIMPD/Approx problems, our results are still at the theoretical stage because of their high communication cost.
+Improving the communication cost for those solutions is one avenue for future work: We suspect that, whenever there is a dependence on N, that dependence could be made sub-linear (perhaps logarithmic) by combining our methods with the known powerful higher dimensional indexing techniques [25, 6, 2, 18, 26, 14].
+However, combining those schemes with our protocols will not be a trivial task, and the increase in the constant factors hiding behind the "big-oh" notation may well negate the benefits of the asymptotic sub-linearity in N; for example, in a tree search for processing the query, Bob has to be prevented from knowing what nodes of his tree are visited when processing the query (otherwise he gets information about the query), which requires using a PIR-like protocol at each node down the tree.
+But even that is not enough: Alice herself must be prevented from learning anything about Bob's data other than the answer to her query, but in most of the tree-based schemes in the literature the comparison at a node of the search tree gives information about the data that is associated with that node (these schemes were designed for an environment where the searcher is the owner, and may require substantial modification before they are used in our context).

-Improving the communication cost for those solutions is one avenue for future work; another avenue is the non-sequential pattern matching: the pattern matching problems that we have discussed only involve patterns of simple sequential structure; in many applications, patterns have a branching structure, such as a tree or a DAG.
+Another avenue for future work is the pattern matching of branching structures: the pattern matching problems that we have discussed only involve patterns of simple linear structure; in many applications, patterns have a branching structure, such as a tree or a DAG.
 The M/Approx/Edit/Tree problem in our model is one of the examples.
 Developing a secure protocol to deal with this type of query is a challenging problem.